sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 the only storyteller. **Ask the players questions** and use the answers.
 Embrace your curiosity.

 The easiest question to use is "What do you do?".
-Whenever you make a move, end with "What do you do?".
+Whenever you make a GM move, end with "What do you do?".
 You don't even have to ask the person you made the move against.
 Take that chance to shift focus elsewhere.

 The questions that gave the characters flesh during character creation are examples of asking questions and using the answers.
-You can always revisit that well.
+You can always revisit and pull more buckets up from that well.
 If a character is religious, ask them what their gods would have to say.
 If there's a halfling in the party, ask how hungry the current scene makes them.

+Other questions to ask are improv game questions.
+These are questions that have nothing to do with the current scene, but prompt everyone, especially you, to *think laterally*.
+These can be great to inspire you:
+ * If you want to insert a danger into a scene
+ * If you want an NPC to respond, but don't have dialogue, voice, or personality ready
+ * If you need an idea for a puzzle or a monster
+ * If you just need a name for an NPC or location

+`TODO example with improv question and Sarukkan's chamber`

 `TODO`